-As a coordination polymer built by [Mo3S13]2- clusters, amorphous nanoscale MoSx (a-MoSx) is an attractive electrocatalyst for hydrogen evolution reaction (HER) due to abundant active sites and scalable synthesis.
-However, clarifying the internal catalytic mechanism and achieving even higher HER performance with scalable size is still challenging.
-Herein, a new hybrid catalyst of a-MoSx flakes decorated with Ni3S2 nanocrystals (size <10 nm) have been successfully synthesized on 10×20 cm2-sized Ni foam by a portable hydrothermal route.
-As the strong interaction of [Mo3S13]2- clusters with Ni3S2 is evidenced by comprehensive binding state and Raman characterizations, the polymerization effect of [Mo3S13]2- itself and the perfect interfaces between [Mo3S13]2- clusters and Ni3S2 are also convinced by density functional theory calculations.
+As a coordination polymer built of [Mo3S13]2− clusters, amorphous nanoscale MoSx (a-MoSx) is an attractive electrocatalyst for the hydrogen evolution reaction (HER) due to its abundant active sites and scalable synthesis.
+However, clarifying the internal catalytic mechanism and achieving even higher HER performance with scalable size are still challenging.
+Herein, a new hybrid catalyst of a-MoSx flakes decorated with Ni3S2 nanocrystals (size < 10 nm) has been successfully synthesized on 10 × 20 cm2-sized Ni foam by a portable hydrothermal route.
+As the strong interaction of [Mo3S13]2− clusters with Ni3S2 is evidenced by comprehensive binding state and Raman characterization, the polymerization effect of [Mo3S13]2− itself and the perfect interfaces between [Mo3S13]2− clusters and Ni3S2 are also confirmed by density functional theory calculations.
 These two factors greatly lower the absorption energy of hydrogen nearly to zero, leading to much improved HER activity.
-Current densities of 100 and 600 mA cm-2 are achieved at overpotentials of 181 and 246 mV, respectively, so far the most high value approaching to the practical applications.
-The findings of this work provide fundamental reference about the catalytic origin for the a-MoSx based catalysts, and shed light on the practical applications of non-precious electrocatalysts for its compatible with low cost batch production.
+Current densities of 100 and 600 mA cm−2 are achieved at overpotentials of 181 and 246 mV, respectively, which are so far the highest values approaching practical applications.
+The findings of this work provide a fundamental reference about the catalytic origin of a-MoSx based catalysts, and shed light on the practical applications of non-precious electrocatalysts for their compatibility with low cost batch production.